 Normally the fastener’s material strength is higher or equal to that of the nut, so when ‘normed’ nuts with equal or lower material strength to the fastener are used, there is no need to calculate failure of the male thread.

-If the fastener’s material is weaker than the nut or insert, [7.10.7]the analysis is the same except for Equation [7.10.1] in which the variables, and Ath,n, are replaced by and Ath,b respectively.
+If the fastener’s material is weaker than the nut or insert, Rs >1 from Equation [7.10.7], the analysis is the same except for Equation [7.10.1] in which the variables, and Ath,n, are replaced by and Ath,b respectively and it is important to use the correction factor c2 (derived for ISO metric threads) instead of c3.

 Thus, the strength of the male thread is calculated by,